Spen-Zosky/Cline-DevEnv-v1/README.md

 3. Add the service to the Docker Compose configuration.
 4. Add the service to the Kubernetes configuration.
 5. Update the API Gateway to include the new service.
+6. Add the service to the Research Dashboard interface.

 ## License